 The great level of discourse among theories identifies gap which can be associated with lack of knowledge and information.
 The political theory was solely based on the fact that demographic set up of Flint encouraged EPA to ignore the problem of corrosion in pipelines (Ruckart, et al., 2019).
 Whereas water supply problem was associated with fiscal deficit Flint had to face, authorities landed in hot water.
 The knowledge gap between all the theories presents a complicated situation.

 Environmental racism is chosen as a casual theory which would provide a framework for the task force.
 It is part of structural theory and with many theorists and critical analysts citing Flint water crisis as an obvious example of environmental racism, it would be ideal to formulate a task action report on this particular crisis (Butler, Scammell, & Benson, 2016).
 With dangerous levels of lead present in water, it was a serious threat to the health of residence, which is one of the characteristics of environmental injustice.
-The policymakers when ignoring the opinion of residents and decide without analyzing any negative impacts it can have on the health of the population is deemed as environmental injustice.
+When policymakers ignore the opinion of residents and decide without analyzing any negative impacts it can have on the health of the population is deemed as environmental injustice.

-Furthermore, a lawsuit which stated that state wasn’t treating water with an anti-corrosion agent, and it insinuated that lead which was in the pipelines was further leached into the water.
+Furthermore, a lawsuit which stated that the state wasn’t treating water with an anti-corrosion agent, and it insinuated that lead which was in the pipelines was further leached into the water.
 It was a clear violation of federal laws, hence, an act of environmental injustice.
 The water supplied to homes was infected and contained bacteria which was also confirmed by city officials.
 Furthermore, many clergymen filed several lawsuits against Flint city council which were turned own in a court proceeding, with judiciary citing them as baseless.
 It was an obvious judicial injustice towards the population of Flint.
 The state and the federal government were very slow to respond to the issue of Flint water crisis and when it did, it took ages to reach a decision.
 It is a clear example of environmental injustice which took place in this particular crisis.
 Having this theory as a foundation, the task force would be able to analyze all the elements which were part of this crisis.
 Also, the negligence of concerned departments and EPA would be part of the task force action report.

+Shuning – this is a great start!
+A couple comments:

+You have very good contents here, but I would recommend you re-organize them more clearly.
+First, you want to clearly define what environmental racism is and describe concepts and assumptions of environment racism.
+Then, second, you can talked about different aspects of environmental racism, including distributive justice, procedural justice, corrective justice and social justice aspects can explain why and how the water crisis happened – you already have all of these in your draft.
+Also, it would make it easy to follow if you use subheading when you make transition to other aspects of environmental racism.

+Please cite the information you used.
+There is almost no citation toward the end of the paper.
+Make sure to cite all the information you used.

+There are parts that are unclear and that do not follow well.
+Please clarify those and also make sure to proofread before submitting of your paper – there are some awkward sentence structures here and there.

+Also in a conclusive paragraph, it would be helpful if you could describe a bit more clearly (and concisely) how the theory you used here will guide approaches to policy alternatives.

 References